stellafruijtier/stellafruijtier/README.md

 I'm a player on the **varsity Rollins Women's Tennis Team** and also serve as the **VP of Campus and Community Engagement** on the team

-Originally from **Buchillon, Switzerland@@, I bring an international perspective to everything I do
+Originally from **Buchillon, Switzerland**, I bring an international perspective to everything I do